Ali Soufan: Jamal Khashoggi Memorial

 Jamal Khashoggi, a journalist with The Washington Post, and an expatriate from Saudi Arabia, who had stirred the ire of the Saudi government, was a friend of Soufan's.
 When Khashoggi was assassinated in October 2018, Soufan helped erect a memorial to him in Washington DC.

 Threats

-In May 2020, CIA officials contacted Soufan to inform him they were monitoring al Qaeda militants who were plotting against him.
+In May 2020, CIA officials contacted Soufan to inform him they were monitoring al-Qaeda militants who were plotting against him.
 He also started to receive threatening messages via social media.
 Cybersecurity experts hired by the Soufan Group determined the social media threats were orchestrated not by al-Qaeda, as the CIA claimed, but by the same Saudi government officials who had targeted his friend Jamal Khashoggi, prior to assassinating him.

 In popular culture

 In the Hulu miniseries The Looming Tower (2018), based on Soufan's time in the FBI, he is portrayed by actor Tahar Rahim.
 In the 2019 film The Report, he is portrayed by Fajer Al-Kaisi.
+Kris Caldera, the fictional main character of the novel, Whisper by author Tal Bauer, is heavily based upon Soufan.